Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Conclusion

 In this work, we analysed the computational costs and bottlenecks of a pure VE scheme as well as a hybrid approach combining FD and VE models.
 For the hybrid scheme, we identified the computation of coupling fluxes as the most expensive code block, followed by the computation of coarse-level mobilities, which is the primary bottleneck in the pure VE model.
 Although the gas plume distance requires comparatively little computational effort, it served as a useful case study to demonstrate how data-driven models can be employed to provide improved initial guesses for non-linear solvers.
 Notably, the code blocks targeted for substitution are precisely those that are called millions of times during a simulation, making the choice of data-driven models with short inference times essential.

-Our comparison of machine learning methods showed that linear regression and spline interpolation, when regression was insufficient, provided the fastest predictions after training.
+For our applications, linear regression and spline interpolation models provided the fastest predictions after training.
 This motivated their selection as surrogates.
-Because these models are simple, considerable effort was dedicated to identifying a minimal set of representative features that nevertheless capture the essential behaviour of the predicted quantities.
+Since these models are simple, considerable effort was dedicated to identifying a minimal set of representative features that nevertheless capture the essential behaviour of the predicted quantities.
 Based on these features, we trained surrogates to provide enhanced initial guesses for the gas plume distance solver, to replace the computation of coarse-level mobilities, and to substitute the evaluation of secondary variables within the coupling scheme of the hybrid model.
 Importantly, the surrogates for the gas plume distance and coupling fluxes were designed to enhance, rather than replace, the original computations, thereby preserving mass balance while still reducing computational effort.

-In the presented test case, the use of data-driven surrogates reduced the computational cost by approximately 56\% for the pure VE model and 43\% for the hybrid scheme, while maintaining mass conservation and introducing only negligible errors in the solution fields.
-With these improvements, the enhanced hybrid model achieved runtimes clearly below those of a corresponding FD simulation, demonstrating its viability as a competitive alternative to traditional FD modelling.
+In the presented test cases, using data-driven surrogates resulted in a reduction of computational cost that ranged from 18\% to 75.4\%, while maintaining mass conservation and introducing only negligible errors in the solution fields.
+With these improvements, the enhanced hybrid models achieved runtimes clearly below those of a corresponding FD simulation, demonstrating its viability as a competitive alternative to traditional FD modelling.

 Looking ahead, possible extensions of this work include further augmentation of the VE scheme by training surrogates for the fine-level reconstruction step.
 Additionally, more advanced surrogates infused with physical knowledge may allow for the complete replacement of the coupling flux computations rather than mere enhancement.
 Data-driven models may also prove valuable in adaptive schemes, e.g. by predicting adaptivity criteria.
-While in this study, the coupling interfaces were chosen manually and kept static, future approaches could determine interface placement dynamically~\cite{becker2018}.
 Although the computation of adaptivity criteria, at least in 2D~\cite{buntic2025}, is less expensive than flux or mobility evaluation, their optimization through trained predictors could further improve performance.

 In summary, this study demonstrates that data-driven methodology is a powerful tool for enhancing physical flow models.
 With careful substitution of selected components, it is possible to achieve substantial computational speedups while preserving essential physical properties such as mass conservation.